jinjideqiangwei/kubernetes/examples/sharing-clusters/README.md

 ## Testing reachability

-For this test to work we'll need to create a service in europe:
+For this test to work we'll need to create a service in Europe:

 ```
 $ kubectl config use-context <clustername_eu>